- Home

 We very often turn to Google in times we want help in understanding, well, anything!
 And burnout is no different.

-If we look at global searches in Google for “occupational burnout” (as obtained through KWFinder.com) we can see significant growth over time:
+If we look at global searches in Google for “occupational burnout” (as obtained through KWFinder.com) we can see significant growth over time

-- Globally, just 210 people searched for “occupational burnout” in August 2015.
+• Globally, just 210 people searched for “occupational burnout” in August 2015.

-- By August 2020 that figure had risen to 5,400
+• By August 2020 that figure had risen to 5,400

-- Comparing August 2020 (5,400) with August 2019 (1,900), searches for “occupation burnout” increased by 184%
+• Comparing August 2020 (5,400) with August 2019 (1,900), searches for “occupation burnout” increased by 184%

-- September 2015 saw 4,400 people globally search for “burnout symptoms,” up to a remarkably high 27,100 in August 2020
+• September 2015 saw 4,400 people globally search for “burnout symptoms,” up to a remarkably high of 90,500 searches in March and May 2022.

 Burnout - UK Trends and Statistics